 - 100 percent of the graduating class have been accepted to college for five years in a row ( 2012, 2013, 2014, 2015, 2016 )

 - UChicago Charter has a 75+ percent college-enrollment rate compared to 60 percent in Chicago Public Schools.

 - In 2014, two of the nation’s leading economists and education scholars—Harvard University’s Richard Murnane and University of Cali - fornia-Irvine’s Greg Duncan—showcased the UChicago Charter North Kenwood/Oakland Campus as one of three of the nation’s most promising educational solutions in their book, Restoring Opportunity: The Crisis of Inequality and the Challenge for American Education »

 - To date, three Woodlawn Campus students have been selected to receive Posse Scholarships, reserved for students who possess extraordinary academic and leadership potential.

 - In 2011, the Woodlawn Campus had its first Gates Millennium Scholar, a scholarship that provides full financial support for students’ post-secondary education.

-UChicago Impact's empirically-based tools and supporting services (STEP, 6to16 and 5E) are being used to improve schools across the nation.
+UChicago Impact's empirically-based tools and supporting services (STEP, 6to16, and 5Essentials) are being used to improve schools across the nation.